keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/1. Reconnaissance/Nmap Scans Detection/writeup.md

 --------------------------------

-## In this lab we will see how attacker collects information using Nmap it is populer network scanning tool used to find open ports, services and other informations.
+## In this lab we will see how attacker collects information using Nmap it is popular network scanning tool used to find open ports, services and other information.

-## We will see diffrent scanning techniques used by the attacker and how to detect it.
+## We will see different scanning techniques used by the attacker and how to detect it.

 ---------------------------------